zain-x/container/mdContainer/labs/Lab06-Part01.md

 1. Create a new repository on your personal GitHub account.
 2. Name your repository `Adventure-Quest-RPG`.
 3. Create a branch named `AdventureQuest-part1`.
-4. Solve your Lab, following the Program Specifications section.
+4. Solve your Lab, by following the Program Specifications section.
 5. Include a `README.md` file with the necessary content.
 6. Push your changes to your GitHub repository.
 7. Create a pull request from your branch to the main branch.